-- .1 The valves shall be designed, manufactured, tested and certified to American Water Works Association Standard ANSI/AWWA C508. - .2 The valves shall have flanges with drilling to ANSI B16.1, Class 125 with holes straddling centreline. - .3 Check valve to be rapid closure rubber flapper (RF) type with a 45° seating face suitable for horizontal installation. - .4 The valves will be specified with the "hold open" device. - .5 The valve body shall be full flow equal to nominal pipe diameter at all points through the valve.
+- .1 The valves shall be designed, manufactured, tested and certified to American Water Works Association Standard ANSI/AWWA C508. - .2 The valves shall have flanges with drilling to ANSI B16.1, Class 125 with holes straddling centreline. - .3 Check valve to be rapid closure rubber flapper (RF) type with a forty-five (45) degree seating face suitable for horizontal installation. - .4 The valves will be specified with the "hold open" device. - .5 The valve body shall be full flow equal to nominal pipe diameter at all points through the valve.
 The top access port shall be full size, allowing removal of the disc without removing the valve from the line.
 The access cover shall be domed in shape to provide flushing action over the disc for operating in lines containing high solids content.
+A

-A threaded port with pipe plug shall be provided in the access cover to allow for field installation of a mechanical disc position indicator. - .6 The disc shall be of one-piece construction, precision molded with an integral Oring type sealing surface and reinforced with alloy steel. - .7 The valve body and cover shall be constructed of ASTM A536 Grade 65-45-12 ductile iron. - .8 The disc shall be precision molded Buna-N (NBR), ASTM D2000-BG.
+- threaded port with pipe plug shall be provided in the access cover to allow for field installation of a mechanical disc position indicator. - .6 The disc shall be of one-piece construction, precision molded with an integral O-ring type sealing surface and reinforced with alloy steel. - .7 The valve body and cover shall be constructed of ASTM A536 Grade 65-45-12 ductile iron. - .8 The disc shall be precision molded Buna-N (NBR), ASTM D2000-BG.
 Optional disc material includes Viton, EPDM, Hypalon. - .9 Hinge pin to be stainless steel (303/316). - .10 The exterior and interior of the valve shall be coated with an AWWA C-550 approved fusion bonded epoxy coating. - .11 All valves shall be hydrostatically tested and seat tested to demonstrate zero (0) leakage.
-The manufacturer shall provide test certificates, dimensional Drawings, parts list Drawings, and operation and maintenance manuals.

-- .12 Submit shop drawings of check valves in accordance with Section 01 33 00 Submittal Procedures.

-- .13 Approved check valve manufacturers:

-- .1 American Valve Company;

-- .2 Clow Canada;
+The manufacturer shall provide test certificates, dimensional Drawings, parts list Drawings and Operation and Maintenance Manuals. - .12 Submit Shop Drawings of check valves in accordance with Section 01 33 00 Submittal Procedures. - .13 Approved check valve manufacturers: - .1 American Valve Company; - .2 Clow Canada; - .3 Dezurik: - .4 ValMatic - .5 Mueller Canada; or - .6 Approved equal in accordance with Section B7 of the Tender.

-- .3 Dezurik;

-- .4 Mueller Canada; or

-- .5 Approved equal in accordance with B7.

-3.1 SHOP TESTING
+3.1 Shop Testing

-.1 Test AWWA valves in the shop in accordance with AWWA requirements.
+.1 Test AWWA valves in the shop in accordance with American Water Works Association requirements.
 A certified test report shall be submitted.

-3.2 CERTIFICATES
+3.2 Certificates